Jeff Dewsnup: Club career

-Born in Herriman, Utah, Dewsnup began playing soccer for a club side in his hometown before joining La Roca FC, a premier club soccer side in the state.
+Born and raised in Herriman, Utah, Dewsnup began playing soccer for a club side in his hometown before joining La Roca FC, a Utah youth club.
 In 2018, Dewsnup joined the youth setup at Major League Soccer club Real Salt Lake.
 He spent the majority of his time in the academy playing with the under-16/17s.
 On July 11, 2020, Dewsnup was called-in to Real Monarchs, the reserve affiliate for Real Salt Lake, for their match against San Diego Loyal but did not come off the bench.

 Real Salt Lake

-On January 12, 2021, Dewsnup signed a professional homegrown player contract with Real Salt Lake, becoming the club's youngest signing in their history.
+On January 12, 2021, Dewsnup signed a professional homegrown player contract with Real Salt Lake, becoming the club's youngest player in their history.
 He was also the club's 24th signing from their academy.

-Dewsnup made his senior debut for Real Monarchs, the reserve affiliate for Real Salt Lake, on May 8, 2021 against San Antonio FC.
+Dewsnup made his senior debut for Real Monarchs, the reserve affiliate for Real Salt Lake, on May 8, 2021, against San Antonio FC.
 He started and played the entire match as Real Monarchs drew 2–2.

 Following the 2022 Major League Soccer season, Dewsnup chose to retire from professional soccer at age 18, in order to pursue music and focus on personal mental health.

 International career

-Dewsnup has been called-up to represent the United States at the under-15 and under-17 levels.
-He made his debut for the under-17 side on February 24, 2021 against Denmark, starting in a 6–1 defeat.
+Dewsnup has been called up to represent the United States at the under-15 and under-17 levels.
+He made his debut for the under-17 side on February 24, 2021, against Denmark, starting in a 6–1 defeat.